Written by Dr. Emmanuel De La Cruz, MD Double Board-Certified Plastic Surgeon | Houston, Texas

 👉 Earlier intervention = more natural results

-👉 Choosing an experienced surgeon significantly reduces these risks.
+👉 Choosing an experienced and the best facelift surgeon in Houston significantly reduces these risks.

 Factors affecting facelift recovery